 Of course, the old man is sort of asking for it, turning up out of nowhere, and not saying who he is.
 A real sense of tension is here, but just what it is all about is too hard to call.
 Until we get the revelation.

 So, Gandalf is back.
 It is undoubtedly the biggest deus ex machina in the entire epic and I have always had very mixed feelings about it.
-In the end, I do still feel that it is kind of a cop-out.
-Tolkien famously didn’t have much of a plan for The Lord of the Rings, and this is an example of the weakness of that.
-Gandalf is thrust back into the story in a very weird, almost ham-fisted way, with a very vague and almost nonsensical explanation.
+In the end, even after so many re-reads, I do still feel that it is kind of a cop-out, especially from the perspective of story-telling in 2023.
+Tolkien famously didn’t have much of a plan for The Lord of the Rings, and I feel that this may be an example of the weakness of that.
+Gandalf is thrust back into the story in a very weird, almost ham-fisted way, with a very vague and almost nonsensical explanation for those who are not inclined to read copious footnotes and explanations outside of the narrative.
 The emotional weight of his fall back on Book Two gets trashed, and the story as a whole suffers from what I would dub Heroes syndrome: You bring characters back from the dead, and death no longer works as a dramatic device.

 “The others gazed at them in silence as they stood there facing one another.
 The grey figure of the Man, Aragorn son of Arathorn, was tall, and stern as stone, his hand upon the hilt of his sword; he looked as if some king out of the mists of the sea had stepped upon the shores of lesser men.
 Before him stooped the old figure, white; shining now as if with some light kindled within, bent, laden with years, but holding a power beyond the strength of kings.”

-These odd flashes serve to remind us of Aragorn’s destiny and Gandalf’s true nature.
+These odd flashes serve to remind us of Aragorn’s destiny – in many respects this section is about an angelic figure in Gandalf giving Aragorn a divine blessing to go off to war: “The light of Anduril must now be uncovered in the battle for which it has so long waited“ – and Gandalf’s true nature.
 They’re both going to be coming into those roles in a bigger way as we go on: “…the Dark Lord has Nine.
 But we have One, mightier than they: the White Rider.
 He has passed through the fire and the abyss, and they shall fear him.
 We will go where he leads.”

 It is only now that we finally get Gandalf’s story but all it really does is raise further questions.
 It’s a pained memory clearly, which may explain the limited recollection, but it’s still crazy sounding.
 It starts out as the standard epic fantasy stuff, but then veers sharply into other territory.
-He fought the Balrog up and down a mountain, and was able to strike it down, but then…I’m not sure.
+He fought the Balrog up and down a mountain, beset by “nameless things” that have something of a Lovecraftian vibe, and was able to strike it down, but then…I’m not sure.
 Having defeated the demon, Gandalf underwent some sort of cosmic, out of body, experience, one that makes little sense to me.
 He was “sent back” from death and infinity to finish his task, but where he went, who sent him back and so forth, is not explained.
-Neither is the colour change, something that really is of a little more than cosmetic importance.

 The trio head onward to Edoras, adventure and war but not before the proper intro for Shadowfax.
 If there’s one thing to take away from Shadowfax it’s this: why does everything in Middle-Earth have to have a King?
 Even horses?
 At least the chapter ends on a strong note, with Gandalf urging the group to “Ride on!” in the face of “Battle and war!”